JeshurunCarlos/ShapeAI-websiteforrock/README.md

 <img src="https://github.com/ShapeAI/PYTHON-AND-DATA-ANALYTICS/blob/main/WebD%20poster.png"> </a>
-# SHAPEAI 7 Days Free Bootcamp Project
+# SHAPEAI 7 Days Bootcamp Project

 This project was created as part of the **7 Days Free Bootcamp** conducted by [SHAPEAI](http://www.shapeai.tech/).
 The bootcamp was instructed by **Mr. Shaurya Sinha** (Data Analyst Intern at *Jio*), who provided excellent, beginner-friendly guidance throughout the sessions.